Net zero: cars, lorries, buses and trains

 Emissions from transport have fallen slower than those from other sectors.
 As such, it is now the single largest UK source of emissions, accounting for 34% of emissions in 2019.

-Transport emissions peaked in 2007, and have now fallen back to 4.6% below 1990 levels, down 3% year-on-year between 2018 and 2019.
-Rising passenger miles and the overwhelming prevalence of fossil fuelled vehicles are the reasons for this sector lagging behind others.
+Transport emissions peaked in 2007, and have now fallen back to 4.6% below 1990 levels, down 3% from 2018 to 2019.
+Rising passenger miles and the persistence of fossil fuel vehicles are the reasons for this sector lagging behind others.

-In the UK, battery electric vehicles (BEVs) will probably become the norm for passenger vehicles, particularly as the charging time shortens, the range increases and more charging points become available.
-Ranges for BEVs are increasing, with some vehicles able to travel 375 miles between charges.
+In 2020, the Government announced plans to end the sales of new conventional petrol and diesel cars and vans by 2030, and hybrids by 2035.
+To this end, battery electric vehicles (BEVs) will likely become the norm for passenger vehicles, particularly as charging times shorten, ranges increase and more charging points become available.
+Ranges for BEVs are increasing rapidly, with some vehicles able to travel 375 miles between charges.

 Currently combustion engine vehicles (diesel and petrol cars) are, on a like-for-like basis, less expensive to buy than BEVs, but that is expected to change in the mid 2020s.